BisonLab/CrewCall/INSTALL.md

  * git zip unzip
  * postgresql (Other DBMSes should work since we do use Doctrine, but they are not tested)

- * php-cli php-apcu php-gearman php-pgsql php-json php-curl php-dev pkg-config php-gmp php-intl php-symfony-polyfill-intl-icu php-zip php-bz2 php-xml
+ * php-cli php-apcu php-gearman php-pgsql php-json php-curl php-dev pkg-config php-gmp php-intl php-symfony-polyfill-intl-icu php-zip php-bz2 php-xml php-bcmath

 I'm using apache, but nginx should work aswell.
 Feel free to try.
 Please send a report on how it went.